javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 user.sayHi();
 ```

-...And that's the same using `class` syntax:
+...And here's the same using `class` syntax:

 ```js run
 class User {